corynko/Coding-Quiz/README.md

 ## Who Can Use It?

 Anyone can feel free to take the quiz, or modify the code to make their own.

-## What's Wrong With It?

-High scores are currently a little bit broken.
-Fixed in the next update.